vrthra/pymimid/README.md

 IMPORTANT: A single if condition should be an optional.
 Currently, it is ignored and inserted as is.
 Figure out why this happens.

-IMPORTANT: Apply Sequitur to identify recursive structures in rules
+IMPORTANT: Do the recursion merge on the whiles and others before converting them to regex